 As a scholar, I first grappled with these questions by exploring the role of gender and sexuality in migration and citizenship processes in modern France.
 But more than a decade of studying, teaching, and working in higher education contexts opened my eyes wide to asymmetries of power within institutions that continue to mark some out for exclusion.
-Moreover, as a college administrator, I have experienced first-hand the growing need for difficult conversations on college campuses about how privilege perpetuates hierarchy and exclusion.
+Moreover, as a higher ed and now secondary education administrator, I have experienced first-hand the growing need for difficult conversations on school campuses about how privilege perpetuates hierarchy and exclusion.

-I provide consulting services to higher education institutions seeking to create more inclusive campus cultures.
+I provide consulting services to higher education and secondary education institutions seeking to create more inclusive campus cultures.

 On my bookshelf

 It’s technically fall, but September still feels like summer in LA!

 This month, I get to read Glory Edim’s Well-Read Black Girl, David Grann’s Killers of the Flower Moon, and Yuval Noah Harari’s Sapiens: A Brief History of Mankind.

 If I’m lucky,I’ll also squeeze in George Saunders’s Lincoln in the Bardo.

 All postings on this site are my own and do not necessarily represent the views of my Employer.